MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-oauth-ssrs.md

 We need to configure constrained delegation on the WAP Server machine account within Active Directory.
 You may need to work with a domain administrator if you don’t have rights to Active Directory.

-To configure constrained delegation, you will want to do the following steps.
+To configure constrained delegation, you want to do the following steps.

 1. On a machine that has the Active Directory tools installed, launch **Active Directory Users and Computers**.